apache/axis-axis2-java-core/modules/samples/script/mtomSample/README.txt

 ---------

 This sample provides the capabilities and power of MTOM support of AXIOM.
-In this sample a jpg image is send to a service, which will eventually save it according to the location the user provided.
+In this sample the user can send multiple files to the MTOM sample service, which will save them on the server or echo them depending on the selected operation (i.e. send or send & receive).
+Echoing would result the files to be saved on the client side.

+The option of file caching can be used when echoing a larger amount amount of data which could result in memory overflows.
+This will first save the echoed data in the local machine and then process them avoiding too much memory usage.

 PreConditions:
 --------------

-1. Run maven dist-bin on project root.
+1. Run maven dist-std-bin on project root.
 The generated target/dist folder contains the binary distribution.
 Unzip the relevant distribution to a folder of choice (this will be referred to as AXIS2_DIST)